scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Or no parameter lists at all.
+Or no parameter lists at all:

 ```tut
 def name: String = System.getProperty("user.name")